Native North American Nations in British Columbia Include Over 600 Groups

 This is a high quality museum that I have visited.
 I recommend it to all who travel to or live in Victoria BC.

-Like so many Native American and Asian group names, Haida comes from the word Hidery = the people.
-In Korea, the term Han takes the same meaning.
+Like so many Native American and Asian group names, "Haida" comes from the word "Hidery", which means "the people."
+In Korea, the term "Han" takes the same meaning.

 The Haida seems to be the oldest traceable population of humans in the Western Hemisphere.
 Politically, Canada recognizes the Haida as a First Nation people.
 They have been proficient in arts, including expert woord sculptures, totem poles, lineage crest painting, and tattoo arts.
 They have been whalers and have gathered many ideas for art from the sea.